kubernetes-sigs/kind/README.md

 # Please see [Our Documentation](https://kind.sigs.k8s.io/docs/user/quick-start/) for more in-depth installation etc.

 kind is a tool for running local Kubernetes clusters using Docker container "nodes".
-kind is primarily designed for testing Kubernetes 1.11+, initially targeting the [conformance tests].
+kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.

 If you have [go] ([1.11+][go-supported]) and [docker] installed `GO111MODULE="on" go get sigs.k8s.io/kind@v0.6.1 && kind create cluster` is all you need!